surveysparrow/surveysparrow-ios-sdk/README.md

 # Survey Sparrow iOS SDK

-SurveySparrow iOS SDK enables you to collect feedback from your mobile app.
-Embed the Classic & Chat surveys in your iOS application seamlessly with few lines of code.
+[SurveySparrow](https://surveysparrow.com) iOS SDK enables you to collect feedback from your mobile app.
+Embed the Classic, Chat & NPS surveys in your iOS application seamlessly with few lines of code.

 > Mobile SDK share channel is only available from SurveySparrow **Premium** plan onwards.